Surfing

 Cowell Beach, Santa Cruz, California

 Cowell Beach has gentle, consistent waves that let beginning surfers ride long draws into the ocean.
-Named after Gold Rush–era developer Henry Cowell, this stretch of easy waves and the pristine beach was donated to the city of Santa Cruz in the '50s.
-With an average wave height of 2.4 feet, the relaxing roll of the low tide is mellow enough to ride almost any time of year, but you'll get the best waves during a southwestern swell with a western wind.
+Named after Gold Rush-era developer Henry Cowell, this stretch of easy waves and the pristine beach was donated to the city of Santa Cruz in the '50s.
+With an average wave height of two to four feet, the relaxing roll of the low tide is mellow enough to ride almost any time of year, but you'll get the best waves during a southwestern swell with a western wind.

 Santa Cruz has no shortage of surf shops and surf schools that cater to beginners like Club Ed Surf School and Camp and Richard Schmidt Surf School, where you can start with stand-up paddleboarding (SUP) lessons and work your way up to more challenging classes as you gain your footing.